-Maaguna EDO Number of students and usting from kick school on time with a distance Measure ED9 Number of students graduating from high school on time with a diploma.
+Measure ED9 Number of students graduating from high school on time with a diploma.
 Definition of Students: Those reported in ED1, ED2, ED3A or ED4A.
-Key Terms On Time : Within four years of starting 9th grade.
+Key Terms On Time: Within four years of starting 9th grade.
 How to School/district graduation records of individual students who participated in CNCS- Calculate supported program.
 Measure/ Collect Data Notes This performance indicator is best suited for CNCS-supported programs that primarily serve 11th and 12th graders and whose objective is promoting high school graduation.
 Programs should consider the number of students served who would be eligible to graduate (i.e., the number of 12th grade students served) each year when setting performance measure targets.
 Can you develop a reasonable baseline or "comparison" group consisting of the population you plan to serve?
 For example, what is the typical high school graduation rate of the population you intend to serve?
 This will become your comparison group or serve as your baseline.
 The youth served in your program should have a higher rate of high school graduation than this group.
 Will you be able to set a "reach" target, the minimum anticipated percent of students participating in your education or mentoring program who you hope will graduate from high school; will the percentage you set challenge your program to reach that target?

 Review Notes Mentoring may not be selected as an intervention in any education measures other than ED3A/ED4A.

-Number of students entering post secondary institutions Measure ED10 Number of students entering post-secondary institutions.
-Students, these sevented in ED1 ED2 ED2A on ED4A Definition of Students: those reported in ED1, ED2, ED3A or ED4A.
+Number of students entering post-secondary institutions.
+Measure ED10 Definition of Students: those reported in ED1, ED2, ED3A or ED4A.
 Key Terms Post-secondary institutions may include two-year and four-year colleges Entering: means matriculating as a full-time or part-time student.
 How to Registration records that confirm student enrollments or self-report on follow up Calculate surveys.
 Measure/ Collect Data Notes This performance indicator is best suited for CNCS-supported programs that focus on preparing high school students for college.
 Programs should consider the number of students served who would be eligible to apply to post-secondary institutions (e.g., the number of 12th grade students served) each year when setting performance measure targets.
 Can you develop a reasonable baseline or "comparison" group consisting of the population you plan to serve who enter post-secondary institutions?
 Or, what is the typical post-secondary school enrollment rate of the population you intend to serve?
 This will become your comparison group or serve as your baseline.
 The youth served in your program should have a higher rate of post-secondary school enrollment than this group.
 Will you be able to set a "reach" target, the minimum anticipated percent of students participating in your education or mentoring program who you hope will enter a post-secondary institution; will the percentage you set challenge your program to reach that target?
 Review Notes Mentoring may not be selected as an intervention in any education measures other than ED3A/ED4A.